-Free carbon dioxide (CO_2) in combination with carbonic acid and the previously discussed bicarbonates (alkalinity) constitute the total inorganic carbon components present in the Susitna River.
+Free carbon dioxide (CO2) in combination with carbonic acid and the previously discussed bicarbonates (alkalinity) constitute the total inorganic carbon components present in the Susitna River.

-In the upper basin, summer measurements of free CO_2 at Denali yield values that range from 1.5 to 5.2 mg/l.
+In the upper basin, summer measurements of free $\rm CO_2$ at Denali yield values that range from 1.5 to 5.2 mg/l.
 Winter data indicate levels from 5.5 mg/l to 25 mg/l.

 At Gold Creek, the summer and winter ranges are virtually identical.
-Minimum values are 1.1 mg/1 during summer, and 1.2 mg/1 during winter.
-Maximum concentrations are 20 mg/1 during both seasons.
+Minimum values are 1.1 mg/l during summer, and 1.2 mg/l during winter.
+Maximum concentrations are 20 mg/l during both seasons.